 3) In the Device Manager expand the Bluetooth category of items.
 Look for the Bluetooth adapter device.
 It’s name will vary depending on your exact hardware but it will usually refer to something such as "Bluetooth Radio" or , "Bluetooth Adapter".
 It may also actually list the revision of the Bluetooth standard it supports (as in the screenshot below).
 If that is the case you can ignore step 4 as you have your answer!

-If your having problems locating the correct item from the list one thing is for certain; the item you need to locate in the list will not contain the word Enumerator, so ignore all such entries.
+If you're having problems locating the correct item from the list one thing is for certain; the item you need to locate in the list will not contain the word Enumerator, so ignore all such entries.

 What you need to locate in this screen is the “LMP version” (Link Manager Protocol).
 Use the table below to translate the LMP version of your Bluetooth adapter to the actual revision of Bluetooth supported.
 Note that your LMP version may be a decimal number.
 In the example above the number is 6.1280.
 As the LMP table shows, any LMP number starting with 6 indicates that your adapter supports up to and including version 4 of the Bluetooth standard.